Haskkor/UnityHoTR/README.md

 * ~~Display an hex tiles map~~
 * ~~Reaching the boundaries of the screen with mouse moves the camera~~
 * ~~Mouse3 click and drag moves the camera~~
+* Display an avatar on the map
+    * Highlight tiles on hover
+    * Change cursor to move when tile is adjacent
-* Display an avatar on the map and make it move by sliding onto the clicked slide
+    * Make it move by sliding onto the clicked slide
 * Implement a fog of war on non visited tiles
 * Start a dialogue with an NPC
 * Choice includes to recruit the NPC